GlobalUnderdog/pharos/README.md

     dependencies?: SemVer<string>[],
     // an optional list of dependencies with semver that are installed
     // before running code

-    repeat?: 'w' | 'd',
-    // whether to rerun the session weekly or daily.

     code: string | string[],
     // either a single string of code with newlines or